Co-Leibniz Identity for Decidability

 While I don’t have a good intuitive grasp on why the equivalence holds, I can give a good pictorial view on how to think about both \(\partial\) and \(\delta\).

-Consider a Venn-diagram showing overlapping sets sets \(A\) and \(B\).
+Consider a Venn-diagram showing overlapping sets \(A\) and \(B\).
 We can then think of the boundary \(\partial A\) as the line that we would use to outline the set \(A\), and likewise for the boundary of other sets.
 The Leibniz identity then simply reflects a way to compute the boundary \(\partial (A \cap B)\) based on the boundaries of \(A\) and \(B\).
 A similar visual explanation holds up for \(\delta A\); it consists of everything in the picture except the boundary \(\partial A\).

 Apart from the connection to decidability I showed above, I have not yet encountered the co-Leibniz identity elsewhere “in the wild”, and the same goes for people I have asked so far.
 So if you have, I would be interested to hear about it!